-Article XI.
-Accessory Dwelling Unit
+Article XI Accessory Dwelling Unit (ADU)

+11.1.1 Purpose This Accessory Dwelling Unit Ordinance is enacted in accordance with RSA 674:71-73 as an option for homeowners to offer separate and independent living space, including provisions for sleeping, cooking, eating and sanitation for their extended family or to offer small dwelling units as rentals.

+11.1.2.
+Authority This Accessory Dwelling Unit Ordinance is adopted under the authority of RSA 674:71-73.

-- 11.1.
-Purpose: Accessory Dwelling Units are intended as an option for homeowners to offer separate and independent living space for their extended family or to offer small dwelling units as rentals. - 11.2.
-Applicability: Accessory Dwelling Units shall be permitted within the following zoning districts as defined in this ordinance: Residential, Village, and Commercial, provided they comply with Section 11.4 of this Ordinance. - 11.3.
-Restrictions on Accessory Dwelling Units: The single-family dwelling and the accessory unit and lot shall remain in common ownership at all times and shall not be converted to a condominium or any other form of ownership.
-In order to ensure compliance with this requirement, the property owners at the time the ADU is established shall be required to execute a restrictive covenant which the Town shall have the right but not the obligation to enforce, which shall be recorded in the Carroll County Registry of Deeds with a copy provided to the Building Code Inspector prior to the issuance of a Certificate of Occupancy.
+11.2 Applicability Accessory Dwelling Units shall be permitted within all zoning districts, provided they comply with Section 11.4 of this Ordinance.

+11.3 Restrictions on Accessory Dwelling Units The single-family dwelling and the accessory dwelling unit and lot shall remain in common ownership at all times and shall not be converted to a condominium or any other form of ownership.

+In order to ensure compliance with this requirement, the property owners, at the time the ADU is established, shall be required to execute a restrictive covenant which shall be recorded at the Carroll County Registry of Deeds, with a copy provided to the Building Code Inspector, prior to the issuance of the Certificate of Occupancy.

-11.4.
-Requirements:
+The Town shall have the right but not the obligation to enforce this restrictive covenant.

+11.4 Requirements

-- a) The ADU must be located in the same building as the primary residence unless the lot exceeds the minimum required lot size for the respective zoning district, in which case the ADU may be located in a detached structure such as a garage or barn, provided the existing structure conforms to required setbacks for the respective zoning district. - b) The ADU shall meet all New Hampshire State Building Code and State Fire Code. - c) The ADU shall in no case be greater than 800 square feet. - d) A minimum of 2 off street parking spaces shall be provided for the ADU. - e) A New Hampshire licensed septic designer shall certify the capacity of the existing septic system to meet the increased demand; or the septic system shall be upgraded to meet the increased demand. - f) Only one ADU shall be permitted per lot.
+- (A) The ADU must be located in the same building as the principle residence, unless the lot meets the minimum required lot size for all zoning districts.
+In cases where the lot size meets or exceeds the minimum lot requirement, the ADU may be located in a detached structure, such as garage or barn, provided the existing structure conforms to the required setbacks for the zoning district. - (B) The ADU shall meet all New Hampshire State Building Code and State Fire Code. - (C) The ADU shall, in no case, be greater than 800 square feet. - (D) A minimum of two (2) off street parking spaces shall be provided for the ADU. - (E) A New Hampshire licensed septic designer shall certify the capacity of the existing septic system to meet the increased demand; or the septic system shall be upgraded to meet the increased demand. - (F) An interior door shall be provided between the primary dwelling unit and the interior/attached ADU. - (G) RVs, campers or mobile homes are not allowed for use as an ADU. - (H) Sale of ownership of the ADU, separate from the principle dwelling unit is prohibited. - (I) Only one ADU shall be permitted per lot.